asoorji/riverpod-dependency-injection2/README.md

-# Riverpod_generator
-Auto generates providers
+# Riverpod filter listview when searched